PodcastsArtsThe Next Big Idea

 About The Next Big Idea

 The Next Big Idea is a weekly series of in-depth interviews with the world’s leading thinkers.
 Join hosts Rufus Griscom and Caleb Bissinger — along with our curators, Malcolm Gladwell, Adam Grant, Susan Cain, and Daniel Pink — for conversations that might just change the way you see the world.
-New episodes every Thursday.
+New episodes every Monday and Thursday.
 For ad inquiries, please reach out to: [email protected]

 Podcast website